ViniOkamoto/auth-go/README.md

 This will start the server at `http://localhost:8080`.

 ## Architecture
-The project follows a modular architecture with separate packages for different functionalities.
-The main packages include:
+The project adopts a modular architecture, facilitating scalability, maintainability, and future refactoring into microservices.
+This architectural approach emphasizes clear boundaries between components, enhancing extensibility and comprehension.

+### Modular Structure
+The main packages encompass distinct functionalities:

-- environment: Handles the loading of environment variables from .env file and provides a global Config object.
-See environment.go.
+- environment: This package manages environment variables, leveraging a global Config object initialized from a .env file (see environment.go).
-- database: Manages the database connection.
-See connection.go.
+- database: Responsible for handling database connections and interactions (see connection.go).
-- server: Creates and starts the server.
-See server.go.
+- server: Initiates and launches the server, serving as the entry point for incoming requests (see server.go).
-- authentication: Handles user authentication using JWT.
-See jwt.
+- authentication: This package governs user authentication using JWT (JSON Web Tokens) for secure access control (see jwt).
-- user: Manages user-related functionalities.
-See user.
+- user: Manages operations related to users, such as creation, modification, and retrieval.

+### Modular Components
-Each module will have its own sub-modules and will contain the following folders
+Each module is structured into sub-modules, featuring the following directories:

-- handlers: Contains the API handlers for the module.
+- handlers: Hosts API handlers responsible for processing incoming requests and generating appropriate responses.
-- domain: Contains the data models and exceptions for the module.
+- domain: Contains data models defining the structure of entities within the module, along with exception handling mechanisms.
-- repository: Contains the database operations for the module.
+- repository: Houses database operations specific to the module, encapsulating CRUD (Create, Read, Update, Delete) functionalities.
-- service: Contains the business logic for the module.
+- service: Encapsulates the business logic pertaining to the module's operations, promoting separation of concerns and modularity.
-- routes: Contains the API routes for the module.
+- routes: Defines API routes associated with the module, establishing endpoints for client-server communication.

+## Benefits of Modular Architecture
+- Scalability: Modular design facilitates the addition or removal of features/modules without significant impact on other parts of the system, enabling seamless scalability.
+- Maintainability: Clear module boundaries enhance code maintainability by isolating changes within specific components, minimizing the risk of unintended side effects.
+- Extensibility: Well-defined interfaces between modules enable easy extension of functionalities by plugging in new components or replacing existing ones.
+- Comprehension: Modular architecture promotes better understanding of system components and their interactions, simplifying troubleshooting, debugging, and onboarding of new developers.
+- Microservice Readiness: The modular structure lays the groundwork for future refactoring into microservices, as each module encapsulates a coherent set of functionalities with clear boundaries.

+By adhering to this modular architecture, the project ensures flexibility, maintainability, and readiness for future expansion or migration to a microservices-based architecture.

 ## Features
 - User Authentication: The project uses JWT for user authentication.